Samerion/Fluid/readme.md

 [raylib]: https://www.raylib.com/
 [sdpy]: https://arsd-official.dpldocs.info/arsd.simpledisplay.html

-Glui has a decent feature set at the moment and new features will still be added over time.
-Glui is already mostly stable and ready for use, but is still likely to receive multiple breaking changes before leaving its pre-release stage.
+Fluid has a decent feature set at the moment and new features will still be added over time.
+Fluid is already mostly stable and ready for use, but is still likely to receive multiple breaking changes before leaving its pre-release stage.

-**Support Glui development on Patreon: https://www.patreon.com/samerion**
+**Support Fluid development on Patreon: https://www.patreon.com/samerion**

 * Straightforward, high-level API
 * Responsive layout